 Currently, 11 communities across 5 provinces: British Columbia, Alberta, Saskatchewan, Manitoba and Ontario are participating in the pilot.

-If you are working in the agricultural or food-related sector as a semi-skilled worker, then you could apply for the Agri-food Immigration Pilot.
-This is an industry-specific pilot that encourages immigration of high skilled and sem-skilled, nonseasonal foreign workers to fill the labor market gap in the agriculture and food-related industry.
+If you are working in the agricultural or food-related sector as a semi-skilled worker, you could apply for the Agri-food Immigration Pilot.
+This is an industry-specific pilot that encourages the immigration of high-skilled and semi-skilled, nonseasonal foreign workers to fill the labor market gap in the agriculture and food-related industry.